ringcentral/ringcentral-api-docs/docs/voice/supervision-api.md

 }
 ```

-You can see that the reponse shows the supervisor joining the Agent extension with a seperate `partyId` example : party4 here.

-What will happen is, it will make the Supervisor device join the existing Customer-Agent session silently and now the Supervisor can listen or stream the audio.
+#### Verify the Supervisor has Joined the Session

-To verify that the supervisor has joined the call you can use the, account level presence API and see that additional party has been added to the existing agent session:
+To verify that the supervisor has joined the call you can use the account level Presence API and see that additional party has been added to the existing agent session by calling the `presence` API and checking for the supervisor's party in the `activeCalls` property.
+For example:

-`GET /restapi/v1.0/account/:accountId/presence?detailedTelephonyState=true&sipData=true`
+`GET /restapi/v1.0/account/{accountId}/presence?detailedTelephonyState=true&sipData=true`

 The party will appear in the `activeCalls` list such as the following example: